The topic today is “How to Choose Magento 2 Themes?”

 - Step 2: Basic Page speed test

-A study from Google and SOASTAS in 2016 have shown that 53% of visits to mobile sites are abandoned after 3 seconds.
+A study from Google and SOASTAS in 2016 has shown that 53% of visits to mobile sites are abandoned after 3 seconds.
 That’s why your website would miss out a lot of potential buyers if the load time is high.

 Source: Google/SOASTA Research, 2017.